timotle/Intern-Housing-Finder-In-Progress-/README.md

 - Express
 - HTML/CSS
 - OpenAI API
-- Pytorch
+- Pytorch(IN PROGRESS)

 **How It Works**
 Users input their housing preferences such as budget, commute distance, and lease duration.
 The application filters available listings based on these constraints.
-An AI component analyzes the filtered results and generates structured insights, including pros and cons and personalized recommendations, a resulting match score based on the preferences, helping users understand which option best fits their needs.
+An AI component analyzes the filtered results and generates structured insights, including tradeoffs and personalized recommendations, a resulting match score based on the preferences, helping users understand which option best fits their needs.